Aristotle-Metadata-Enterprises/django-garnett/README.md

 * Libraries need a good name.
 * Searching for "Famous Translators" will tell you about [Constnace Garnett](https://en.wikipedia.org/wiki/Constance_Garnett), a famous translator.
 * Searching for "Garnett Django" shows [Garnet Clark](https://en.wikipedia.org/wiki/Garnet_Clark), a jazz pianist who played with Django Reinhart - the namesake of the Django Web Framework.

+TODOs:
+* Add a custom lookups that handle `Translatable` fields, eg. if a user does `Book.objects.filter(name__icontains="thing")` filters operate on the current language only
+* Add lots of tests!
+* Verify data going into the database is a dictionary with string keys and string values, eg. `{"lang-code-1": "value", "lang-code-2": "value"}`
+* Move getter and setter to `Field.contribute_to_class`
+* Test how this works with DRF